Mitesh0101/MongoDB/README.md

 // $unwind will output 2 separate car documents (one for each owner). db.cars.aggregate([{ $unwind: "$owners" }])

-// $out: Want to save your results permanently into a brand new collection?
-// Use $out as the VERY LAST stage. db.cars.aggregate([
+// I found that I can save results permanently into a new collection using $out as the final stage. db.cars.aggregate([
   { $match: { maker: "Hyundai" } },
   { $out: "hyundai_cars" } // Creates a new collection or overwrites existing!